revolunet/angular-google-analytics/README.md

   AnalyticsProvider.setRemoveRegExp(/\/\d+?$/);

   // Activate reading custom tracking urls from $routeProvider config (default is false)
-  // This is more flexibale than using RegExp and easier to maintain for multiple parameters AnalyticsProvider.readFromRoute();
+  // This is more flexible than using RegExp and easier to maintain for multiple parameters AnalyticsProvider.readFromRoute(true);
   // Add custom routes to the $routeProvider like this
   $routeProvider
     .when('/sessions', {